USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 to the Department of the Army that it is properly reviewing material before it is released.

-If the PDs, the OPSEC officer, or any of their superiors determine that significant changes to the scope of the project or violation of any of the checks described in this document have occurred or are about to occur, then that person MUST demand that a MAJOR REVIEW occur.
+If the principal developer(s), the OPSEC officer, or any of their superiors determine that significant changes to the scope of the project or violation of any of the checks described in this document have occurred or are about to occur, then that person MUST demand that a MAJOR REVIEW occur.

 ## <a name="4D5F4B34C17C11E6ADBB003EE1B763F8"></a>Incorporating External Contributions